Compute

 Security Administrator

-IAM administrator with full permissions, including permissions for creating and deleting IAM users.
+IAM administrator with full permissions, including permissions to create and delete IAM users.

 System-defined role